liuzhenyu-yyy/SCAN-seq2/README.md

 This repository provide code for SCAN-seq2 data processing and downstream analysis.

-# Flowchart for SCAN-seq2 data processing:
+## Pipelines for SCAN-seq2 data processing

 - Demultiplexing and raw read processing:
 ```mermaid